collocations.org

 He returned her compliment by saying how well she looked.

-~ on
+compliment on

 She received several compliments on her speech.

-~ to
+compliment to

-If Mark''s wearing a suit, that''ll be a compliment to you!
+If Mark's wearing a suit, that'll be a compliment to you!

-2. your compliments: good wishes
+2. (your compliments) (formal) good wishes

-VERB + COMPLIMENT
+VERB + COMPLIMENTS

 give sb, present (sb with), send sb